Optimal Multi-Board Assembly Placement with Object Smart Mates

 - Modify the desired offset and mate type in the Properties Panel.

-Fast, Accurate Multi-Board Assembly Design
+Fast, Accurate Multi-PCB Assembly Design

 Object smart mates in the Multi-Board Assembly editor introduces MCAD-like assembly editing supporting single object mate manipulation with precise distance spacing for component and board placement optimization.
-Keep your eyes peeled for more blogs showing you how to leverage multi-board assemblies in your product design.
+Keep your eyes peeled for more blogs showing you how to leverage multi-circuit boards assemblies in your product design.
 You can try it out for yourself with a free trial.